Synaptic-Labs-AI/codex-md/cline_docs/activeContext.md

 - **Error Handling**: Enhanced with detailed logging and recovery mechanisms
 - **Build Process**: Enhanced with file locking prevention and retry mechanisms
 - **Resource Management**: Improved with dedicated files for different purposes
+- **URL Handling**: Enhanced to properly distinguish between URLs and files with extensions